 On behalf of Fortune 200 company, successfully defeated motion for preliminary injunction, obtained early dismissal of lawsuit, and obtained award of 95% of requested attorney fees.

 Won a complete defense verdict in a five-day NLRB unfair labor practice proceeding on behalf of a private security company.

 Obtained high six-figure jury verdict in a five-day breach of contract trial on behalf of a major telecommunications company.

 Reached favorable settlements in wrongful termination lawsuits brought against a Fortune 500 technology company.

 Reached a favorable $150,000 settlement in a breach of contract action even though the plaintiff claimed damages in excess of $21 million and had won summary adjudication on several claims.

 Litigated several offbeat cases, including cases involving the alleged theft of three Dachshunds and the ownership of an award-winning Airedale Terrier.

-Cliff is recognized by Benchmark Litigation as a Future Star in the Business & Commercial, Labor & Employment, and Real Estate litigation categories.
-For several years running, he has been named a “Northern California Super Lawyer” by San Francisco Magazine (2011-2017) and in 2009, was profiled as a Rising Star.
+Cliff is recognized by Benchmark Litigation as a Future Star in the Labor & Employment and Real Estate litigation categories.
+For several years running, he has been named a “Northern California Super Lawyer” by San Francisco Magazine (2011-2019) and in 2009, was profiled as a Rising Star.
+Cliff was profiled by Law360 as a Minority Power Broker.
 He has received recognition for his trial-advocacy work from the Constitutional Rights Foundation and the San Francisco Unified School District.
 In 2008, he won an “Adult Advocate of the Year” award for outstanding dedication and commitment to California youth.